 How to apply

 The International Master in Central and East European, Russian and Eurasian Studies (IMCEERES) programme welcomes applications from students around the world.
 You can apply as a self-funded student or you can apply for an Erasmus Mundus Scholarship.
-Please note the deadline for scholarship applications is 18 January 2021 (extended deadline).
+Please note the deadline for scholarship applications is January 2023.

 Applicants must apply online and submit the necessary supporting documentation with the online application.